An SBRT Primer

 With traditional treatment, patients with early stage pancreatic tumors generally undergo surgery followed by chemotherapy, and sometimes radiotherapy as well.
 This conventional or standard radiation is delivered in relatively low doses, usually daily over the course of five to six weeks concurrently with chemotherapy.

-But with SBRT higher doses of carefully targeted radiation is used to treat tumors, delivered in a few “fractionated” doses.
+But with SBRT, higher doses of carefully targeted radiation are used to treat tumors, delivered in a few “fractionated” doses.
 “High doses of radiation are delivered over the course of only five days with limited toxicity,” explains radiation oncologist Joseph Herman, M.D., M.Sc., a leading researcher in the use of SBRT in pancreatic cancer.

 Other improvements to the treatment include the control of a patient’s breathing motion since pancreatic tumors, like liver tumors, actually move during breathing.
 Doctors have developed ways to control for this phenomenon by tracking a patient’s breathing motion or directly managing it.
 “Essentially what we do is have a patient inhale deeply, hold that breath, and then we freeze the tumor in space and treat it,” says Herman, who serves as professor and director of clinical research at MD Anderson Cancer Center, Houston, Texas.
 SBRT has also been aided through the use of fiducials—tiny gold markers—placed into the tumor that act as a kind of radiologic landmark, defining the target lesion’s position with millimeter precision, he adds.